KrithikaChandrasekhar/tdd_practice/Echo/README.md

 ## Test cases
 - When calling 'echo' without arguments, then it prints a single new line character.
-- When calling 'echo foo', then it prints "foo" followed by a new line character.
+- When calling echo "foo bar", then it prints "foo bar" followed by a new line character.
-- When calling 'echo foo bar',then it prints "foo bar" followed by a new line character.
+- When calling echo foo bar, then it prints foo bar followed by a new line character.